pc2/sus-compiler/docs/debug.md

 | `--debug TEST` | Temporary marker for debugging |

 ## Crash Dumps
-When the compiler panics, it dumps the contents of the user-specified files in `~/.sus/{version}/crash_dumps`.
+When the compiler panics, it dumps the contents of the user-specified files in `$SUS_HOME/{version}/crash_dumps`.
 Standard library files are not stored.
 Each crash is stored in a folder, named after the compiler stage, the module in which the crash took place, as well as a timestamp.
 Crashes can be reproduced by running `sus_compiler --no-redump` in the directory of the crash dump, as it will automatically include all .sus files in the directory. `--no-redump` should be used such that no duplicate dumps are created when reproducing the crash.

+On some systems (notably our cluster), the SUS_HOME directory isn't writable.
+When a crash occurs, we'll try to write it to `SUS_HOME/crash_dumps/<dump_name>`, and if that fails we write to `./sus_crash_dumps/<dump_name>`.

 Crashes can also be debugged on master with the "Debug Crash Dump" [.vscode/launch.json](../.vscode/launch.json) configuration.